UTK Environmental Health & Safety Policy GS-025

 - Vehicles must be inspected and maintained in accordance with manufacturer’s recommendations.

 - Vehicles that are unsafe to operate (e.g. brake failure) shall be taken out of service and secured to prevent use until repairs are completed.
+In the event that a vehicle is in the possession of Fleet Management and they deem it unsafe to operate, the Campus Operator shall be informed and held responsible for taking the vehicle out of service.

-The minimum safety equipment/design specification on all non-Standard 500 carts must include:
+The minimum safety equipment/design specification must include:

 - No fewer than four wheels touching the ground/roadway at all times.